ellie-commons/rollit/README.md

 ## 💝 Donations

-On the right you can donate to various contributors:
+You can donate to various contributors:
- - Akzel/Zelikos, the original author
+ - Akzel/Zelikos, the original author (https://ko-fi.com/akzel94)
- - teamcons, the main devs and maintainers behind this updated
+ - teamcons, the main devs and maintainers behind Cherrypick (https://ko-fi.com/teamcons)

 ## 🏗️ Building